EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Setting the measurement parameters to load the data from the red channel

-The red emitters from the first data file appear on the same particle detection pannel that we had for green molecules.
+The red emitters from the first data file appear on the same particle detection panel that we had for green molecules.
 You can use the sliders again to adjust the display contrast and the detection threshold this time for the second channel.
 The detected molecules are trapped inside the red triangles, and the number of them together with the number of co-localized molecules are shown in the black box.
 The lowest slider is also now active to choose either of the channels as the current channel view (:numref:`colocalized GR particles`).

 .. figure:: ./../../figures/examples/PA14_colocal_detection.png
    :width: 500